Student with math advisor

 As a department, we are distinguished by our recognized success in teaching.
 Collectively, we have won four of the 26 university-wide Excellence in Teaching Awards awarded to date, and some other members have won similar awards at their previous institutions.
 In addition, our calculus program recently received national recognition as part of an NSF-funded study entitled “Characteristics of Successful Programs in College Calculus.”

-The math department is located on the third floor of the recently renovated Herman Hall.
+The math department is located on the third floor of Herman Hall.
 All faculty offices are close to our classrooms and the Math Center.
-The Math Center is a focal point for department life as it houses not only our drop-in tutoring center (by which many of our majors are employed) but also a student lounge area for collaborative work as well as computers running software for doing mathematics and computation.
+The Math Center is a focal point for department life as it houses not only our drop-in tutoring center (by which many of our majors are employed) but also a student lounge area for collaborative work, as well as computers running software for doing mathematics and computation.

 College of Arts and Sciences News